ScienceABC123/Simple-ARM-Graphics-Library/README.md

 Minor rant: I was updating my Weather Station display with some BMPs and found that only about 1/3 of the BMPs would display correctly.
 After digging for a couple of days I found that Microsoft had buried a small detail in the notes about the BMP file format.
 It seems Microsoft pads "scanlines" with 0x00 bytes so they are always a word length (32-bits), which would make some sense if the offset in the BMP header pointed to a 32-bit boundary, which it does not!
 The BMP offset pointer always points to an odd half-word boundary (0b10).

 I rewrote the DisplayBMP function to fix the scanline padding issue, and it now works with all BMP files.
 If anyone comes accross a BMP file that isn't getting displayed correctly, please send me the details with the BMP file in question so I can fixed it.

+UPDATE - 11/20/25
+Version 1.3

+I actually created version 1.3 back in March, but forgot to update GitHub with it.
+My apologizes.
+I added one new function SetPixelColor to complement the function GetPixelColor.